AlternativeFFFF/Alt-F4/submissions/nauvian-perspective-bentham/nauvian-perspective-bentham.md

 > To let you in on a little secret, the whole thing is a really, really silly pun.

-Bentham started off his YouTube channel with his down-to-earth and silly [“Let’s Lag in [game]” series](https://www.youtube.com/watch?v=3Y_o2r1Hhk8&list=PLOx2-nvzE_ZJVUFaBhRQgl1r3nACxj24D).
+Bentham started off his YouTube channel with videos that were laggy with terrible audio quality and recorded on an old laptop.
 He played FTL, KSP, and quite a few other random assortments of games.
 Yet, no Factorio, until one fateful day in early 2014.
 In a frantic scramble, having heard of this game called Factorio from Aavak, and looking for something easy to play (as the day’s previous recording of another game [didn’t quite go to plan](How-Factorio-Began.mp4)), he [decided to give the demo a go](https://youtu.be/honPGJNoDI4).

 > It's currently yesterday, so I had to quickly scrabble to get something to replace the video, and so what I got was the Factorio demo...
 I'm sorry.